 Diagram from the Urban heat Island Wikipedia page.

-Urban heat island effect is a well-documented phenomenon, where largely paved urban areas absorb increased amounts of solar radiation resulting in increased temperatures compared to natural/rural landscapes in the same region.
+Urban heat island effect is a well-documented phenomenon.
+Large, paved areas that absorb solar radiation result in increased temperatures compared to natural landscapes in the same region.

-This is compared to vegetated surfaces, especially trees, which shade the ground surface and provide evaporative cooling via transpiration.
-And while at least some rock-scape renovations will at least attempt to keep the existing mature shade trees in place, the provision of irrigation to the trees is neglected, resulting in the ultimate death of the tree for lack of water.
-Rocking one’s entire landscape and killing trees to save water compounds the problem of urban heat island effect.
+In comparison, vegetation (especially trees) shade the ground surface and provide evaporative cooling via transpiration.
+While some rock-scape renovations will at least attempt to keep mature trees in place, irrigation of the trees is neglected, resulting in the ultimate death of the tree from lack of water.
+Rocking an entire landscape and killing trees only compounds the urban heat island effect.

 3. STORMWATER RUNOFF